srjresearch/ExtendedPL/Code/README.md

 ## Extended Plackett-Luce model

 Extended Plackett-Luce analyses can be performed using epl_code.c.
 Posterior samples are obtained via the Metropolis Coupled MCMC scheme outlined in the paper.
-This algorithm exploits parallel computation using OpenMP, if these facilites are not available to the user then the code can be changed to execute on a single core; further details are given in the configuation section below.
+This algorithm exploits parallel computation using OpenMP; further details are given in the configuration section below.

 The code is currently configured to analyse the F1 data and can be compiled within a terminal environment using the command